SoftwareAG/c8y-docs/content/device-sdk/device-sdk-rest-bundle/device-integration.md

         }
     ]

-When the agent picks up the operation, it sets it to EXECUTING status in Cumulocity IoT using a PUT request (see above example for FAILED).
-It carries out the operation on the device and runs possible updates of the Cumulocity IoT inventory.
+When the agent picks up the operation, it sets it to EXECUTING status in {{< product-name-1 >}} using a PUT request (see above example for FAILED).
+It carries out the operation on the device and runs possible updates of the {{< product-name-1 >}} inventory.
 Finally, it sets the operation to SUCCESSFUL or FAILED depending on the outcome.
 Then, it will reconnect again to "/notification/operations" as described above and wait for the next operation.

 The device should reconnect within ten seconds to the server to not lose queued operations.
-This is the time that Cumulocity IoT buffers real-time data.
+This is the time that {{< product-name-1 >}} buffers real-time data.
 The interval can be specified upon handshake.

 #### Step 8: Update inventory